read evs field

 | Filename | String | The field file to read. |

-| Execute | Button | This button will force the module to run even if the Allow Run toggle has been turned off.
+| Execute | Button | Forces the module to run even if the Allow Run toggle has been turned off.
 This allows the user to make a number of changes before updating. |

-| Allow Run | Boolean | The Allow Run toggle, when deselected, will prevent the module from running. |
+| Allow Run | Boolean | When deselected, prevents the module from running. |

-| Output Quality | Choice: Highest Quality, Fast | The output quality setting controls whether to use the high quality or low quality file. |
+| Output Quality | Choice: Highest Quality, Fast | Controls whether to use the high quality or low quality file. |

 | Low Quality Filename | String | The field file to read when in low output quality mode. |

-| Z Scale | Double | The Z Scale is the vertical exaggeration to be applied to the output object. |
+| Z Scale | Double | The vertical exaggeration to be applied to the output object. |

-| Explode | Double | The Explode value is the distance between exploded layers, cell sets or materials.
+| Explode | Double | The distance between exploded layers, cell sets or materials.
 For example, an explode distance of 20 will separate each geologic layer by 20 feet from the layer above it and the layer below it.
-Note that the explode distance incorporates the scale factor, so that if a scaling factor of 5 is specified for a 10 foot thick layer to which an explode factor of 20 is applied, the geologic layers will be separated by 100 feet. |
+The explode distance incorporates the scale factor, so if a scaling factor of 5 is specified for a 10 foot thick layer to which an explode factor of 20 is applied, the geologic layers will be separated by 100 feet. |

-| Vertical Offset | Double | Vertical Offset translates your entire model in Z by the value input multiplied by the Z Exaggeration.
-This is useful if you want to move your model to avoid having coincident objects. |
+| Vertical Offset | Double | Translates the entire model in Z by the value input multiplied by the Z exaggeration.
+This is useful for moving the model to avoid coincident objects. |

-| Handle Application Origin | Boolean | The Handle Application Origin setting controls whether the geometry in an EF2 file is automatically translated to application origin or read without any modifications. |
+| Handle Application Origin | Boolean | Controls whether the geometry in an EF2 file is automatically translated to application origin or read without any modifications. |

 Explode And Scale Settings